NatashaTheRobot/SwiftGuru/Readme.md

 <br>

 ## Session 5: Value, References, Indirection And Copy On Write
 What's better - `class` or `struct`?
-Though many are heard advocating "programming with values", a programmer needs to appreciate the meaning of `values` and `references` to make some decision decisions.
+Though many are heard advocating "programming with values", a programmer needs to appreciate the meaning of `values` and `references` to make some decision and how to make reference types have value semantics.
 <br>
 <br>